 Chinese astronauts on board the Tiangong space station hold a real-time video dialogue with Hong Kong students on Sept 3, 2021.
 (PHOTO / XINHUA)

-Hong Kong students raise their hands to ask leading Chinese aerospace experts in Beijing questions during a seminar held via video link in Hong Kong, Sept 3, 2021.
+Hong Kong students raise hands to ask Chinese astronauts on board the Tiangong space station questions during a real-time video dialogue with the astronauts, in Hong Kong, Sept 3, 2021.
 (PHOTO / XINHUA)

-Feeling excited at the scene, Ng Ka-wo, a STEM development master from the Hong Kong Taoist Association the Yuen Yuen Institute No 3 Secondary School, said he hopes that the call will not only give the students a sense of the nation’s aerospace development, but also be conducive for students to cultivate a sense of national identity.
+Ng Ka-wo, a science teacher at a middle school in the city, said he hoped that the call would not only help students understand the nation's aerospace development, but also encourage them to cultivate a sense of national identity.

-Ng said he hopes that the SAR government will allocate more resources to mathematics, physics and chemistry so that Hong Kong can contribute to the nation’s science and technology development.
+Ng expressed his hope that the Hong Kong SAR government could allocate more resources to mathematics, physics and chemistry so that the city can make a greater contribution to the nation's science and technology endeavors.